6thmoon/MultitudesDifficulty/README.md

 ## Version History

+#### `0.4.3`
+- Implement configuration entry for disconnected players in multiplayer.

 #### `0.4.2`
 - Reload configuration file upon entering the lobby or continuing to the next stage (restart not required).
 - Add player count indicator to the user interface.

 #### `0.4.1`
-- Fix issue present in the original game that results in incorrect player count after leaving a multiplayer game.
+- Fix issue present in the original game that results in incorrect player count after leaving a multiplayer lobby.

 #### `0.4.0`
 - Add option to limit penalties to player income and boss health.